記事検索

 スレッド

-More than 20 of us sat around...
+More than 20 of us sat around ...
 More than 20 of us sat around this long table at U-Conn sharing ideas!

 The Fudeko two-day conference was headed by Professor Hana Maruyama.
-My purpose in attending is because I have gathered stories of our Japanese in the Pacific Northwest stories since 1970 when I was hired by the U of Washington library archives to help start the Japanese Collection of documenting the Japanese experience .
+My purpose in attending is because I have gathered stories of our Japanese in the Pacific Northwest experiences since 1970 when I was hired by the U of Washington library archives to help start the Japanese Collection of documenting the Japanese experience .
 I did over 20 taped interviews of the Issei - first generation stories until the funding for the grant ran out.

 Twenty years later in 1991, I decided it would be a good idea to create some documents with a writing group.
 Four of us, Chuck, Margaret Del and me, met in my kitchen once a week to get started; just talking around the table and sharing memories.